-Members of the academic staff on twelve-month appointment with no stipulation of term who work at least half-time accumulate annual leave at the rate of one and one-quarter days per month of continuous employment.
-After ten years of service, employees earn additional annual leave for each year in excess of ten years service, up to a maximum accrual of 30 days per calendar year.
+Faculty members on twelve-month appointment with no stipulation of term and who work at least half-time shall accumulate annual leave at the rate of one and one-quarter days per month of continuous employment.
+After ten years of service, they shall earn additional annual leave for each year in excess of ten years service, up to a maximum accrual of 30 days per calendar year.
 Part-time employees earn annual leave on a pro-rata basis.
-All time taken for vacation, personal business, and so on must be reported and will be deducted from accrued leave.
+All time off from normal duties must be reported and will be deducted from accrued leave.

-Faculty members working on grants or contracts and earning annual leave may be required to use all accumulated annual leave prior to the termination of the grant or contract.
+Faculty members working on grants or contracts and earning annual leave may be required to use all accumulated annual leave prior to the termination of the grants or contracts.

-Faculty members who experience a basis change to other than a twelve-month basis may be required to use all accumulated annual leave prior to the basis change.
+Faculty members who change to other than a twelve-month appointment may be required to use all accumulated annual leave prior to the change.